 Ethical Employment in Supply Chains Statement

-The Newydd Housing Group consists of several organisations all with the common aim of providing affordable homes and supporting sustainable communities with excellent services to tenants and customers.
+Newydd Group consists of several organisations all with the common aim of providing affordable homes and supporting sustainable communities with excellent services to tenants and customers.
 We own and manage over 3,000 homes across south and mid wales and make a significant contribution to the local economy through our investment in new and existing homes and services.

 In November 2017, we adopted the Welsh Government’s Code of Practice for Ethical Employment in Supply Chains and are committed to ensuring that slavery and human trafficking are not taking place in any part of our organisation and its supply chains.